Gsujo/froggy/README.md

 # froggy
-Music bot with easy to edit code 🐸
+Discord bot with easy to edit code 🐸